stockwellb/songs-md/Waiting on a friend.md

 l1: I'm not waiting on a lady

 c1: G        G7         C
-l1: I'm just waiting on a friend
+l1: I'm just waiting on a
 ---

 ## Chorus
-c1: Cadd9 F6  F                 C
+c1: Cadd9 F6  F
-l1:       I'm just waiting on a friend
+l1: friend.
+I'm just waiting on a

-c1: Cadd9 F6  F                 C
+c1: Cadd9 F6  F
-l1:           Just waiting on a friend
+l1: friend.
+Just waiting on a

-c1: Cadd9 F6  F                 C
+c1: Cadd9 F6  F
-l1:       I'm just waiting on a friend
+l1: friend.
+I'm just waiting on a

-c1: Cadd9 F6  F                 C
+c1: Cadd9 F6  F
-l1:       I'm just waiting on a friend
+l1: friend.
+I'm just waiting on a

-c1: Cadd9 F6  F                 C
+c1: Cadd9 F6  F
-l1:           Just waiting on a friend
+l1: friend.
+Just waiting on a friend
 ---

 ## Sax Solo